JuliaLang/julia/doc/src/devdocs/precompile_hang.md

 ## If the hang is due to a package dependency

-Use a binary search to identify the problematic dependency: start by commenting out half your dependencies, then when you isolate which half is responsible comment out half of that half, etc.
+Use a binary search to identify the problematic dependency: start by commenting out half your dependencies, then when you isolate which half is responsible comment out half of that half, etc. (You don't have to remove them from the project, just comment out the `using`/`import` statements.)

 Once you've identified a suspect (here we'll call it `ThePackageYouThinkIsCausingTheProblem`), first try precompiling that package.
 If it also hangs during precompilation, continue chasing the problem backwards.